- Why a qualified business broker is so important on your entrepreneurial journey.

 One of the biggest gatekeepers you’ll encounter in that process is a business broker.

 As Pat Jones writes on the BusinessBroker.net blog, “A business broker is somewhat similar to a realtor.
-Some states require business brokers to have real estate licenses, and most get licensed anyway so they can sell property and write leases.”
+Some states require a business broker to have real estate licenses, and most get licensed anyway so they can sell property and write leases.”

 On the surface, business brokers are individuals or companies that assist in the purchase and sale of small and midsized businesses.
 But for our Acquisition Entrepreneurs, accessing brokers to find deals is one of the biggest pain points.